 They will likely recommend a course of oral antibiotics to treat the infection.
 It's important to finish all prescribed antibiotics, even if your symptoms disappear.
 Women who are left untreated for trichomoniasis may develop the pelvic inflammatory disease (PID).
 PID can cause infertility, ectopic pregnancy, and chronic pain.
 In men, trichomoniasis can cause inflammation of the urethra, making urinating painful.

 If you think you may have trichomoniasis, don't delay in seeking medical treatment.
 It's a serious infection that can cause long-term health complications if left untreated.
-Talk to your doctor today to get started on a treatment plan.
+Talk to your local doctor or a Plushcare doctor online today to get started on a treatment plan.

 Trichomoniasis treatment FAQs